 But everyone can agree that social media also has a lot of positives.
 The adage, ‘it is how you use it’ kind of has the sense to it.
 For plenty of people worldwide, social media is a way to keep track of one’s family and friends and what they are up to.
 It has bought long-lost friends closer together, and helped strangers forge deep connections with each other, even if separated by thousands of miles.

 A new phenomenon known as Social VR can do all these things that social media platforms are good at and more.
-Social VR is a virtual reality application where people can socialize in virtual worlds.
+Social VR apps is where people can socialize in virtual worlds.
 Players need a VR headset and can communicate with others via voice and via virtual gestures.

 The technology, which is still in its infancy, is going through many rapid changes.
 Even Facebook is exploring the possibilities with its Facebook Horizons.